afrique18/social-network-api/README.md

 ## Technologies Used

-This web application was created using MongoDB, Mongoose, JavaScript, Express.js, and Node.js
+This web application was created using:
+- MongoDB
+- Mongoose
+- JavaScript
+- Express.js
+- Node.js

 ## Installation